Andcool-Systems/use-next-cookie/README.md

 A lightweight and convenient hook for working with cookies in Next.js — a unified API for both server and client environments, where values are initially set based on server-side data.

-## 🔥 Features

-- ✅ Retrieve server-side cookies on the client without delay
-- ✅ Automatic synchronization of cookies between server and client after hydration
-- ✅ Flexible configuration for updating client-side data
-- ✅ API for accessing server-side cookies in a client environment

 ## ⚡️ Why is this needed?

 Using server-side cookies helps prevent brief flashes of incorrect UI states.
 For example, without this hook, a user might first see a login form and only then see the authenticated interface after a state update.
 With `useNextCookie`, the user immediately sees the correct UI corresponding to their authentication status.